 - Promotes self-management of a healthy lifestyle by ensuring individuals have access to timely and preventive care like cancer screenings, health risk assessments and behavioral health counseling; and

 - Requires transparency, accountability and reforms to ensure long-term sustainability.

 Protecting Access to Rural Health Care

 Hospitals provide care to all Montanans, regardless of their health insurance coverage or ability to pay.
-As a result, uncompensated care is at an all-time high.
+As a result, they incur bad debt and uncompensated care.
 Hospitals try to absorb as much of these unpaid costs as possible, but in order to maintain quality services a portion of this cost is shifted to private insurers.
 Continuing to reduce the number of uninsured Montanans will help to ensure the viability of our rural safety-net hospitals and the ability for all Montanans to access quality care, close to home.

 Supporting Main Street Businesses

 Access to health care in rural Montana is critical to ensuring our way of life, and that of our neighbors.
 Hospitals and other health care providers anchor their communities.
 In their absence, Main Street Montana would not only suffer an immediate loss of critical health care services, but also a downturn in the economic benefits that come from a highly-skilled and well-paid workforce.
 Additionally, your employees can’t come to work if they aren’t healthy.
 A strong health care delivery system is essential to ensuring Montana remains competitive in recruiting and maintaining qualified professionals for in-demand jobs across the state.